kevinsogo/compgen/docs/src/TUTORIAL.md

 {{ templates/checker_generic_template.py }}
 ```

-The inputs to the function `check_solution` are `input_file`, which is the input to the test case, `output_file`, the contestant's output to the test case, and then `judge_file`, the judge's output to the test case.
+The inputs to the function `check_solution` are `input_stream`, which is the input to the test case, `output_stream`, the contestant's output to the test case, and then `judge_stream`, the judge's output to the test case.
 The checker can use everything in the input file, the contestant's output, and the judge's output, to determine if the contestant's output is correct.

 Also note that the score is scaled from `0.0` to `1.0`.
 So if the checker outputs, say, `0.5`, and the test case is worth `15` points, then the contestant will score `7.5` points for this test case.